20 Million Americans Practice Yoga

-Yoga can provide several benefits for those who struggle with substance abuse.
+Yoga for addicts can provide several benefits for those who struggle with substance abuse.

 First, yoga can improve overall mental health.
 Yoga increases GABA, a brain chemical that fights anxiety, and serotonin, a brain chemical that decreases depression.
 Because substance abuse has a strong connection to both depression and anxiety, the overall mental health boost can help an addicted person in their sobriety.